KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 by fostering alignment between will and universal harmony.

 **Centropic Orientation**
-Actions are weighed by whether they move one toward **unity and synthesis**,
+Actions are weighed by whether they move one toward **unity and coherence**,
 or toward **fragmentation, ego, and control**.

 **Coherence in Action**